 The next step is to format your book ready for publishing in ebook or paperback.

-A poor manuscript is a certain recipe for terrible reviews and very few sales as a result.
-Take the time to get it right before you take another step.
+A poor manuscript is a sure recipe for terrible reviews and very few sales as a result.
+Take the time to get it right before you take another step in the publishing process.

 Time to allow: 3 months

 2. Do not (read here never, ever) create your own book cover

 Any article I read about self-publishing mentions getting a quality book cover designer on the job.

 Don’t even think about designing your cover yourself unless you are an expert in Photoshop and graphic design.
 Get a book designer.

 A poor low-resolution homemade book cover will be an instant sales turn off to a potential reader.
 This is especially so for print books.

 You have to think about the fonts and colors for your book cover.
 Do they match with the genre of your story?